bahrus/p-et-alia/README.md

 }
 ```

-A convenience function is made available to override valFromEvent:
+A convenience function is made available to override valFromEvent and create an extending web component:

 ```TypeScript
 import {extend} from 'p-et-alia/p-d-x.js';